william-renaldy/william-renaldy/README.md

 👋 Hi, I’m William Renaldy

-👀 I’m interested in python programming
+👀 I’m interested in python programming and App development

-🌱 I’m currently learning Artificial intelligence and data science
+🌱 I’m currently learning Artificial intelligence and data science at KPR institute of engineering and technology

 📫 How to reach me